Torrent salamander

 The torrent salamanders or Cascade salamanders are a family of salamanders (Rhyacotritonidae) with only one genus, Rhyacotriton.
-The torrent salamanders have highly reduced lungs and are endemic to the United States in the Pacific Northwest (including northwestern California), where they live in cool and shaded stream habitats in moist coniferous forests.
+The torrent salamanders have highly reduced lungs and are endemic to the United States from northwestern Washington to northwestern California, where they live in cool and shaded stream habitats in moist coniferous forests.

 Description

 Maximum adult snout-vent length is 6 cm.
 They have complete metamorphosis, but a few neotenic traits have been found, like the presence of conical teeth and reduced or absent nasal bones.
-Nasal bones have never been seen in R. olympicus. but are present in some specimens of the other species, and occurs most often in R. variegatus.
-The lungs are minute; in R. olympicus they are 5 to 7 mm in length, but highly vascular and filled with air.
+Nasal bones have never been seen in Rhyacotriton olympicus but are present in some specimens of the other species, and occurs most often in R. variegatus.
+The lungs are minute; in R. olympicus they are only 5–7 mm (0.2‒0.3 in.) in length, though highly vascular and filled with air.
 They are very sensitive to desiccation and warm temperatures.
-More than 83 °F (28 °C) can be fatal, and they can only tolerate a water loss of 19.4 percent of initial body weight at most (compared to 29.0 to 32.9 percent for other species).
+More than 28 °C (83 °F) can be fatal, and they can tolerate a water loss of only 19.4% of initial body weight at most (compared to 29.0% to 32.9% for other species).
 Because of this, they are rarely found more than a meter away from free-running water.
 On rare occasions adults can be found under objects a few meters from water after heavy rain.
 Males have a unique vent gland.

 Reproduction

 Courtship is terrestrial.
-The male will deposit a spermatophore on the ground, which is then picked up by the female.
+The male deposits a spermatophore on the ground, which is then picked up by the female.
 The eggs have a pale yellow-white ova, and are deposited separately and haphazardly in slow-flowing water.
 Sometimes communal oviposition occurs.
-They are attached neither to each other or to the substrate, which is unique in salamanders.
+They are attached neither to each other nor to the substrate, which is unique in salamanders.
 Parental care is absent.